bluwy/release-for-reddit-action/README.md

 3. Create a release!

-> While this action is meant for releases, you can definitely configure it to be triggered on each push or pull request.
+> While this action is meant for releases, you can also configure it to be triggered on each push or pull request.
 If so, make sure to set the `title` and `url` parameters since they, by default, use values from a release.

 ## Parameters